cacophony-wj/LeS/TROUBLESHOOTING.md

 ### My arms won't go into a binder _or_ my hands are floating outside of my bindings _or_ my gag won't go in my mouth _or_ one of these is true for an NPC.

 First, if you added something, remove it or rerun _Wabbajack._ If you didn't add anything, there's not much I can do. _Devious_ handling of these matters is extremely finicky in its original version on Oldrim and even more so for Special Edition.
 Facial Expressions in Special Edition have always been a problem and the NPC arm / invisible hands problem persists to this day no matter which version you use.
 If you want a more bug-free game, don't use _Devious Devices_ because this is **way** out of Skyrim's purview.
+IF something really terrible happens and won't stop (animations always wrong, or being trapped in something you can't see in your inventory) you basically have two options.

+1. Load the game from before the bug happened.
+2. If that doesn't work, rerun Wabbajack and play SexLab without Devious Devices support.

+**NEVER** use the _"Safe Word" (FREE ME)_ in the _Cursed Loot_ debug menu.
+Find a way out of your restraints as intended instead.
+"FREE ME" basically forces all the scripts to terminate with console commands and will probably cause more problems than it solves.
+It is mainly intended for testing.
+If you find yourself wanting to do this very often, reconsider why you are playing this modlist.

 ### My body shows that I'm wearing a Devious Device, I suffer all the effects from it, but it's not in my inventory so I can't remove it!